-- 9.8 The Council may delegate non-executive functions to another local authority. - 9.9 The Cabinet may delegate executive functions to another local authority or the executive of another local authority in certain circumstances. - 9.10 The decision whether or not to accept such a delegation from another local authority must be confirmed by the Council.
+- 9.7 The Council may delegate non-executive functions to another local authority. - 9.8 Cabinet may delegate executive functions to another local authority or the executive of another local authority in certain circumstances. - 9.9 The decision whether or not to accept a delegation from another local authority must be confirmed by Council in the case of a non-executive function, or Cabinet in the case of an executive function.